BrandonXu6106/obsidianpublish/content/thoughts/Degraded Blockchain problem.md

 The only thing that actually connects the blockchain with the 'off-chain' value is... you guessed it... trust.

-[^1]: Also, how do we go about trusting the algorithm that is 'cryptographically secure' when a good 99.5% of the users don't actually understand how blockchain and [[cryptography|cryptography]] works?
+[^1]: Also, how do we go about trusting the algorithm that is 'cryptographically secure' when a good 99.5% of the users don't actually understand how blockchain and [[cryptography.md|cryptography]] works?